csparrow99/projects/README.md

 So look at a set or 2 of 3, more if something catches your eye.
 Don't buy products with palm oil

-As of Milestone 3 there are 33 graphic files and 15 single regression and 15 multiple regression files.
+As of Milestone 4 there are 33 graphic files and 33 single regression and 32 multiple regression files.
+(There's always one that refuses to cooperate Sumatera Selantan not to name names)